 Minimum Payment Requirements - You can obtain advances of credit for 10 years up to your maximum line of credit.
 Payments will be due monthly.
-Your minimum monthly payment will equal all accrued interest as of the closing date of the billing cycle, provided the payment shall not be less than \$50.00, plus any amounts past due.
+Your minimum monthly payment during the Draw Period, will equal all accrued interest as of the closing date of the billing cycle, provided the payment shall not be less than \$50.00, plus any amounts past due.